Today we are going to talk about one of those misunderstood subjects. Can chickens eat eggplant treats?

 What Should You Not Feed Chickens?

 However, you shouldn’t let your guard down to just nightshade plants.
-There are a variety of plants and food that you shouldn’t feed your chickens.
+You shouldn’t feed your chickens a variety of plants and food.
 Here is a short list of things you should avoid at all costs.